 - Combine flour, wheat germ, brewer's yeast, and salt.

 - Place rapeseed oil in a large bowl.
 Add flour mixture to oil in 3 additions, alternating with 1 cup stock; mix until combined.

 - Knead dough on a lightly floured surface for 2 minutes (dough will be sticky).

 - Roll out dough to 1/4-inch thickness.
 Cut out rounds using a 2-inch fluted cutter.
-Transfer
+Transfer to baking sheets.

 - To make the pawprint, make an indentation toward the bottom of the biscuit using your thumb, then press dough to make an arch of 4 small circles on top of the thumbprint using the tip of your little finger.

 - Repeat with remaining rounds.
 Freeze for 15 minutes.

 - Bake for 20 minutes, rotating sheets and lightly brushing with remaining 1/2 cup chicken stock halfway through.